return home

 by Marley Rhiannon Sherwood

-Undream is an 8-page mini-zine featuring 6 short poems made from words and phrases cut out of old National Geographic magazines, set against collages.
+Undream features 6 short poems made from words and phrases cut out of old National Geographic magazines, set against collages.

 by Marley Rhiannon Sherwood